 Who knew that the city of brotherly love had gone to the dogs?
-Just a quick two hours from New York City, Philly is a dog lover’s dream.
+Just a hop, skip, and a jump from New York City (it’s less than 2 hours away!), Philly is a dog lover’s dream.
 There are sprawling parks, a wide range of dog friendly restaurants, and incredible pet stores.
-Jump on an Amtrak (or take NJ Transit and transfer to the SEPTA in Trenton), and make way for this historical city with your pup in tow.
+Jump on an Amtrak and make way for this historical city with your pup in tow.
 Here are 10 dog friendly things to do in Philadelphia.

 Want more dog-friendly Philadelphia?
 Check out these posts:

 1. Climb the Rocky Steps